Honestpuck/scriptorium/README.md

 Now run `scriptorium down` and all the scripts will be populated on your Mac.
 When you make changes to the scripts in the text directory you can upload them to your JSS with `scriptorium up`.

+The other important command is `add`.
+So that you can keep everything in sync when you want to add a new script to the system you use `scriptorium add` and it will spring into existence in all three places.

+### Still to be done

+I'm working on a command `verify` that will verify various parts of the system.
+If you have any ideas on what to verify they would be greatly appreciated.
+At the moment I'm thinking `verify --config` verifies that the two git repos are on your Mac and scriptorium can open a connection to the Jamf server.
+I also have `--quick` which compares the list of scripts in each of the three spots and reports on any differences.

+Also on the roadmap is a command `modify` which will modify the aspects of the script record in Jamf that aren't the actual script such as notes and parameters.

+### Suggestions

+Suggestions for changes or extensions are always appreciated.